chriscdn/vuex-undo-redo/README.md

 ### Constructor options

-The default options are as follows and can be overridden.
+The default options are as follows and can be overridden:

 ```js
 const options = {